Mike Saxon: Dallas Cowboys

 In 1985, he was signed as a free agent by the Dallas Cowboys.
 In the 1970s and early 1980s the Dallas Cowboys had the luxury that they didn't need to carry a punter on their roster, because quarterback Danny White could perform that role at a high level.
 In order to avoid a potential injury to White, the team kept searching for a replacement until finding Saxon.

 His first professional punt was a 57-yarder in the season opener against the Washington Redskins, in a game where he had an average of 48.8-ýards, a net average of 43.3-yards and placed 4 punts inside the opponent's 20-yard line.
 He finished with a 41.9-yard average, best by a Cowboy in 16 years and by a rookie in franchise history.
 He also set a franchise playoff record with a 46.9-yard average against the Los Angeles Rams.

-In 1986, he registered a 40.7-yard average, set a franchise record with 86 punts.
+In 1986, he registered a 40.7-yard average (despite having a six-yard punt in a game against the Giants on November 2), set a franchise record with 86 punts.
 He set a club record and led the league with 28 punts inside the opponent's 20-yard line.

 In 1987, he established himself as one of the best directional punters in the NFL, by leading the league for a second consecutive season with 20 punts inside the opponent's 20-yard line.
 In the season opener against the St. Louis Cardinals, he averaged 46-yards per punt, a net average of 40.5-yards had a career-long 63-yarder and placed 4 punts inside the opponent's 20-yard line.

 In 1988, he was fourth in the NFC with a 40.9-yard per punt average, was among the league leaders with 24 punts inside the opponent's 20-yard line and became the second player in club history with over 300 career punts.